Skip to Content

 Shimano NASCI Reel Review

-The Shimano NASCI spinning reel is a high-quality fishing reel at an affordable price point that is suitable for both freshwater as well as light to medium saltwater fishing applications.
+The Shimano NASCI spinning reel is a high-quality fishing reel at an affordable price point suitable for freshwater and light to medium saltwater fishing applications.

-In the Shimano NASCI reel review, we will look at how Shimano incorporates their Hagane HGN cold-forged gearing and their X-Ship technology for improved power, durability and functionality.
+In the Shimano NASCI reel review, we will examine how Shimano incorporates their Hagane HGN cold-forged gearing and their X-Ship technology for improved power, durability, and functionality.

-This would be considered to be an entry level fishing reel from Shimano but at around $99 it still incorporates quality in many ways that you would typically only expect to find in a more expensive reel such as their Stradic FK for more than twice the money.
+This would be considered an entry-level fishing reel from Shimano.
+However, at around $99, it still incorporates quality in many ways that you would typically only expect to find in a more expensive reel, such as their Stradic FK, for more than twice the money.

 The Bottom Line